 Almost all plastic is recyclable.
 Below are common household products that you may not be recycling—or may not even know you can recycle.

 If you don’t see a product here, then look on the bottom of the product for a recycling symbol.
-If you see it, it is recyclable.
-Always check with your local service provider to see what they accept.
-Click here to learn more about what this symbol means.
+If you see it, it may recyclable.
+Many plastic items will have a number inside the recycling symbol.
+To find out what each one means, read our blog post.
+To find out what numbers your curbside recycling program accepts, check with your recycling provider.
+Click here to learn more about what the recycling symbol means.
 Click on the images below to get more information.

 Soda and water bottles are typically made of plastic called polyethylene terephthalate or PET.
 This plastic is recyclable into new bottles and many other manufactured products including carpeting.
 There are billions that are already being recycled but there are billions more that need you to put them in the proper bin.